Iran rules out direct US talks

 - Countermeasures -

-It has already ramped up its uranium enrichment and stockpiles, and Rouhani said Tuesday a "third step will be enacted in the coming days" unless the remaining parties to the deal honour their own commitments.
+It has already increased its uranium enrichment and stockpiles, and Rouhani said Tuesday a "third step will be enacted in the coming days" unless the remaining parties to the deal honour their own commitments.

 Iranian Foreign Minister Mohammad Javad Zarif held repeated meetings with then US counterpart John Kerry during the negotiation and implementation of the 2015 nuclear deal with major powers